Polychronic Tunneling: New Tunneling Processes Experiencing Euclidean and Lorentzian Evolution Simultaneously: Introduction

 In the absent of gravity, quantum tunneling has been formulated in \cite{Banks:1973ps,Coleman:1977py,Callan:1977pt} and can be understood from tunneling of a many-body system \cite{Banks:1973ps,Coleman:1977py}, from the imaginary part of the false vacuum energy \cite{Callan:1977pt}, and recently from a more dynamical setup \cite{Andreassen:2016cvx}.
 Thus, it is fair to say that a consensus has been reached on how the tunneling rate should be calculated; it is expressed as $\gamma=\mathcal Ae^{-\mathcal B}$, where $\mathcal B$ is the action of the so-called bounce minus that of the false vacuum, and $\mathcal A$ is an overall factor determined at the loop level.

+Even without gravity, there is a subtlety when we treat the so-called mixed tunneling in many-body quantum mechanics.
+One example of it is a coupled system of two particles where only one of them tunnels.
+In such a system, it is known that the exponent of the WKB solution is generally complex \cite{PhysRevA.41.32,doi:10.1063/1.466899,doi:10.1063/1.468526}.
+However, in quantum field theory, the exponent is either real or pure imaginary at the tree level and complex corrections appear only through perturbative expansions with analytic continuation.
+Thus, the non-perturbative treatment of the complex exponent seems to be missing in quantum field theory.

-Despite its importance, quantum tunneling has not been understood adequately in the presence of gravity.
+Despite its importance, quantum tunneling in the presence of gravity has not been understood adequately.
 By analogy with the non-gravitational case, a tunneling formula was first proposed in \cite{Coleman:1980aw} and qualitative features were found reasonable.
 However, there have been discussions on its rigorousness.
-One of the issues is that there appear infinite number of negative modes around the bounce and the Euclidean action is generally unbounded \cite{Lavrelashvili:1985vn,Tanaka:1992zw,Tanaka:1999pj,Lee:2014uza,Gregory:2018bdt,Bramberger:2019mkv,Jinno:2020zzs}.
+One of the issues is that there appear an infinite number of negative modes around the bounce, and the Euclidean action is generally unbounded \cite{Lavrelashvili:1985vn,Tanaka:1992zw,Tanaka:1999pj,Lee:2014uza,Gregory:2018bdt,Bramberger:2019mkv,Jinno:2020zzs}.
 It spoils the formulation of quantum tunneling relying on the existence of a single negative mode and also obscures what is meant by the bounce with the smallest non-trivial action.

 There is also a subtlety about the concept of energy in quantum gravity.
 Aside from total derivative terms, the Hamiltonian of quantum gravity is given by a sum of constraints and needs to be zero.
 Thus, we cannot simply rely on energy to formulate quantum tunneling although it is a crucial quantity that determines the behavior of wave functions in quantum mechanics.
-In addition, if we formulate it with the square root of ``the total energy'', as in quantum mechanics, it becomes ambiguous whether we should include the space outside of a causal patch.
+In addition, if we formulate it with the square root of ``the total energy,'' as in quantum mechanics, it becomes ambiguous whether we should include the space outside of a causal patch.

 Furthermore, there is an ambiguity of what should be subtracted from the bounce action to obtain $\mathcal B$.
 In the absence of gravity, there is only a possibility, which is the action of the false vacuum.
 It originates from the energy eigenvalue of a time-independent Shr\"odinger equation, or from the dilute gas approximation for multi-bounce configurations.
 However, in the presence of gravity, we cannot rely on such formulations due to the reasons explained above.
 In fact, we will see that $\mathcal B$ is not determined solely by a classical solution but also depends on the direction of the field deformation in our formulation.